jocabola/FRAMED-WebGL-ThreeJS-Framework/readme.md

 ## Source Code

-The source code of the web app is located at *src* folder, while the *index.html* alongside any other CSS and image files you need are located at *public* folder.
+The source code of the web app is located at [src](./src/) folder, while the [index.html](./public/index.html) alongside any other [CSS](./public/assets/css/styles.css) and image files you need are located at [public](./public/) folder.

+You only need to edit [App.js](./src/apps/App.js) to create your own App.
+This file extends [Core.js](./src/apps/Core.js) that contains the setup of the WebGL Renderer, Scene & Camera.

+Define your geometry, materials and elements inside `create` function.

+Use the `update` function for animations.
+You can use [this.timer](./src/utils/Timer.js) to fetch current animation time (starts at 0).
+Use `getTimeMs()` to get time in Milliseconds or `getTimeS()` to get current time in seconds.

 ## Other Dependencies / Requirements